 Here’s why.
 The centered picture looks more like a snapshot.
 By off-centering the photo and following the rule of thirds, it becomes a portrait.

 Have a look at the right picture on the grid below.
-The boy’s face is mostly centered around the upper right focal point, instantly energizing the photo:
+The girl’s face is shifted to the upper right focal point, instantly energizing the photo:

 Think Tic Tac Toe!

 The basic idea of the rule of thirds is to divide your picture into nine equal parts–like a tic-tac-toe board–and put the interesting parts either along the intersections–called focal points–or along the lines themselves.